 Neutral: Returns on some other types of investments tend to rise with inflation.
 That could make them more appealing to some of our current or prospective investors, therefore making it more difficult for us to attract or retain investor capital.
 This has not happened thus far.
 One reason could be that many of those types of investments are seen as overvalued, high-risk, volatile, or unappealing for other reasons.

 Positive: On occasion, HI must foreclose on a borrower, take possession of the underlying land and resell it.
 A desirable outcome is reselling the land for more than it was first sold for and generating an even larger note with a larger monthly payment coming in.
-This is much more likely when land values have gone up, even if it’s only in nominal dollars.
+This is much more likely when land values and/or incomes have gone up, even if it’s only in nominal dollars.
 Inflation has caused and is causing both of those things to happen.

 Not a day goes by that we’re not reminded of inflation, whether it be in the headlines or as we move about in our lives and businesses.

 It’s impacting individuals, companies and governments in various ways, often negative, but sometimes positive… especially for Uncle Sam.
 Below are some of the ways it’s impacting the business and/or fund that you invest in:

 Negative: Inflation has increased our costs.
 We’re spending more on people and equipment.
 We’re also spending more on land improvements.
 Before the pandemic, most wells ran about $6K each, and now they’re typically $10-$11K each.
 Fencing was about $6K per ranchette, and now it’s about $9.5K.